akshayadik/AIML/applied_statistics/README.md

     a better data analysis

 ## Getting started
-Solution consiste of HTML and ipynb files.
+Solution consist of HTML and ipynb files.

 ## Authors